mateidavid/interval-tree/README.md

 trees**, as decribed, e.g., in *Introduction to Algorithms* by Cormen et al.

-The package depends on a version of Boost Intrusive red-black trees that provide hooks for maintaining extra data within the nodes of the tree.
-Specifically, the code assumes the red-black trees know how to use a `recompute_data()` method in order to maintain extra data in the node of the tree.
+The package depends on a version of the Boost Intrusive library, where the underlying trees provide hooks for maintaining extra data within the nodes of the tree.
+Specifically, the code assumes the underlying trees know how to use `clone_extra_data()` and `recompute_extra_data()` methods in order to maintain extra data in the node of the tree.

 *This package does not work with the stock Boost Intrusive library*.
 A separate package provides a hook-enabled version of Boost Intrusive.